Updated February 2017

 If you are planning on BF’ing, you will most definitely need a pump – even if it’s just a manual one.
 Yes, even if you are exclusively breastfeeding – and you won’t allow a single foul bottle near your precious baby’s mouth (*rolls eyes*), you still need a pump.
 How else will you relieve engorgement or stimulate a weak supply?

 *Starting in 2013, the Affordable Care Act (a.k.a.
-Obamacare) requires health insurance providers to cover pumps, lactation consulting, and other related equipment at no cost.
-However, many plans are only covering manual pumps (get the lowdown here).
-Bottom line: Call your insurance company to find out for sure.
-Let’s hope the Trump administration doesn’t take this away…
+Obamacare) requires health insurance providers to cover pumps, lactation consulting, and other related equipment at no cost: get the lowdown here.
+Every plan is different, so you need to call your insurance company to find out what your options are.
+It’s best to make this phone call earlier rather than later – sometime in the second or third trimester.

 So, here are your options, mummy mumskins: